It's simple really: tell us about your fib, put it on a postcard -- the more creative the better. Add a stamp and mail it to us.

 Post*factua!ly collects and shares lies, and uses art and humor to explore the serious issues of deception and disinformation.
 Post*factua!ly produces related art books and content about lies, misquotes and debunked facts.
 We analyze and categorize these lies on our proprietary Fibbernacho Scale™.
-We publish the best ones in our ongoing, collective art project, online (Web), social media and offline.
+We publish them in our ongoing, collective art project, online (Web), social media and offline.

 Post*factua!ly was founded by three entrepreneurs -- an artist, computer engineer and business leader -- who happen to be the same person.

 Mike Gerra is both co-founder of Post*factua!ly and its creative, inspirational force.
 He loves simple design, the color turquoise and often comes up with his best ideas while lost on long hikes.
 Born and raised in London, his favorite lies include being economical with the truth, the polite or butler lie and the highly underestimated equivocation.
 When not in the office he pursues warm beer on his bicycle.

 Mike Gerra is the technical brains behind Post*factua!ly.
 He co-founded the project to deconstruct, reassemble and bring taxonomic order to the world of lies through code.
 He blames his Italian ancestry for his favorite lies: self-deception and exaggeration.
 When not researching new fabrications he can be found atop very high peaks (well almost) or near a fine red wine.